alexch/codelikethis/public/projects/zorkington.md

 ## Goals

-* utilizing functions, and objects for a deeper understanding of encapsulation.
+* utilizing functions, methods, and objects for a deeper understanding of encapsulation.
 * understand state and state transitions, which are useful in many areas, e.g.
   * photo carousel
   * buttons, menus, other widgets